kirtisingh05/kirtisingh05/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=kirtisingh05&style=flat-square)

-I'm a passionate software developer with a love for coding and problem-solving.
+I'm a software developer with a love for coding and problem-solving.
 I enjoy learning new technologies and applying them to create innovative solutions.
 Welcome to my GitHub profile!

 ## About Me